BoraNy/BoraNy/README.md

 - 👋 Hi, I’m @BoraNy
-- 🌱 I’m currently working on Embedded Systems, AI, and Control System
+- 🌱 I’m currently working on Plasma Simulation and High Performance Computing
 - 📫 How to reach me nyvirakbora@gmail.com

 <!---